-The federal solar tax credit, also called the federal investment tax credit (ITC), allows homeowners and businesses to deduct 26% of the cost of installing a solar energy system from their federal taxes.
+The federal solar tax credit, also called the federal investment tax credit (ITC), allows homeowners and businesses to claim a 26% credit of the cost of installing a solar energy system from their federal taxes.
 The tax credit applies to the cost of materials and labor, applies to both residential and commercial systems, and has no cap on its value.
 If your tax credit exceeds your tax bill, the excess credit can be carried into the following tax year.

 The solar tax credit is declining.
 In 2021, the solar tax credit is worth 26% but will step down again in 2023 to 22% for both residential and commercial solar energy systems.
 In 2024, the ITC will be eliminated for residential home solar systems but will remain at 10% for commercial solar projects.

 The solar experts at Solar Impact can provide all the documentation you must include when filing your federal investment tax credit.